 During the military occupation of her native Manchuria, a province of China, she was forced to witness Japanese soldiers torturing people she loved.
 Their primary act of atrocity was using hammers to drive bamboo shoots through their victims’ big toes.

 The moral of the story you ask?
-(Okay, you didn’t ask, but I like to pretend you ask shit like that.)
-The point here is that Dr. Ming accomplished the heroic feat of reversing the meaning of her most traumatic imprint.
+(Okay, you didn’t ask, but I like to pretend you ask shit like that. ) Dr. Ming has accomplished the heroic feat of reversing the meaning of her most traumatic imprint.
 She has turned a symbol of pain into a symbol and tool for healing.

-Dr. Ming is a power of example for me and poses to all of us the challenging question: what’s your excuse?
+Dr. Ming is a power of example for me and challenges me to ask others and myself: what’s your excuse?